 One common pitfall is moving too quickly to forgiveness.
 Forgiveness is an extremely difficult process for someone who has experienced sexual abuse.
 The process must remain authentic, and not be demanded, coerced or rushed.
 It is important to separate forgiveness from reconciliation or restoration.
 Where trust has been broken, it may take time to build it back again, or it may never be restored.
 Forgiveness does not always mean that things go back to the way they were.
 There are consequences for sin that remain within the context of forgiveness.

 It can take a lifetime for an individual, and a full generation for a congregation, to be free from the trauma caused by a situation of abuse.
 The healing journey is long and winding.
 Blessed are those who have someone to walk alongside, who are not alone on the difficult journey.
 We are deeply dependent on God’s wisdom, strength, and transforming power as we respond to situations of abuse, and as we walk alongside in the journey towards healing.
 Therefore, we over and again must commit ourselves and our work to the Lord, seeking wisdom and grace from above for each step of the way.

 - Who is responsible to respond to allegations and disclosures of abuse at our church?
 Do we have a designated abuse response team?
 Do we know what processes and resources are available and where to get assistance as needed?

 - Does our classis have a safe church team, trained and ready to facilitate an Advisory Panel Process should one be requested?
 If not, what can we do to make that a reality in our classis?

 Ideas from Safe Church Ministry:

 Use Safe Church Ministry brochures — Keep a Safe Church brochure at the information table or gathering area at church.
-Be sure to include contact information for a local safe church team member.
+Be sure to include contact information for your Safe Church team leader or or classis Safe Church Coordinator.
 This helps everyone know that in this church, we take abuse seriously and that resources are available.